chance2021/devopsdaydayup/005-VaultJenkinsCICD/README.md

 export VAULT_ADDR='http://127.0.0.1:8200'
 vault operator init
 ```
-**Make a note of the output**.
+**Note:** Make a note of the output.
 This is the only time ever you see those unseal keys and root token.
 If you lose it, you won't be able to seal vault any more.

 b. **Unsealing** the vault </br>
-Type `vault operator unseal <unseal key>` and pick **3 unseal keys** from above output to unseal the vault. </br>
+Type `vault operator unseal <unseal key>`.
+The unseal keys are from previous output.
+You will need at lease **3 keys** to unseal the vault. </br>

-When the value for Sealed changes to **false**, the Vault is unsealed.
-Then you should see below similar output
+When the value of  `Sealed` changes to **false**, the Vault is unsealed.
+You should see below similar output once it is unsealed

 ```
 Unseal Key (will be hidden):